 It is not how the voice sounds, but rather what the voice says that lets you know who is speaking.
-Recognizing the voice of God takes practice but the litmus test is very simple.
-The next time you hear a whisper ask yourself, “Is this keeping me trapped and away from God or is it moving me forward toward God and obedience?”
+Recognizing the voice of God takes practice, but the litmus test is very simple.
+The next time you hear a whisper ask yourself, “Is this keeping me trapped and away from God or is it moving me toward God and obedience?”

 Answer that question, and you’ll be well on the way to know who is speaking!